-College Algebra includes the study of the real and complex number systems; quadratic, polynomial, rational, exponential and logarithmic functions; equations and inequalities; the use of matrices and determinants in solving systems of equations, sequences, series, and probability.
-College Algebra is the second step in the STEMway path for liberal arts mathematics.
+College Algebra includes the study of the real and complex number systems; quadratic, polynomial, rational, exponential and logarithmic functions; equations; the use of matrices in solving systems of equations; and sequences.
+College Algebra is the second step in the STEMway path for liberal arts.